Aissac/radiant-stereotype-extension/README.md

 1. Page Parts (and filters)

-The key has to look like: `stereotype.name_of_the_stereotype.parts` and the value `body:markdown,sidebar:textile`
+The key has to look like: `stereotype.<name_of_the_stereotype>.parts` and the value `body:markdown,sidebar:textile`.

 2. Layout

-The key has to look like: `stereotype.name_of_the_stereotype.layout` and the value has to be the name of a layout (case sensitive)
+The key has to look like: `stereotype.<name_of_the_stereotype>.layout` and the value has to be the name of a layout (case sensitive)

 3. Page type

-The key should look like: `stereotype.name_of_the_stereotype.page_type` and the value has to be a valid `class_name` attribute of the Page class.
+The key should look like: `stereotype.<name_of_the_stereotype>.page_type` and the value has to be a valid `class_name` attribute of the Page class.
 (Examples: ArchivePage, FileNotFoundPage or ArchiveMonthIndexPage)

 Usage
 ---

-By using [Stereotype Extension][rste] you can control the way a new page is created.
-You can choose the new page parts along with their filters, the layout and the page type.

-[Stereotype Extension][rste] adds a drop down at the bottom of the page form.
-Setting a stereotype on a page will force all it's first level children to be created with the settings associated with the chosen stereotype.
+1. Add stereotypes as described in the configuration section.

+2. Edit/create a new page that has children and select a stereotype from the dropdown labeled "Stereotype".
+Child pages added to this page will be created with their attributes set by default to the fields you configured.

+3. ...

+4. Profit!

 [radiant]: http://radiantcms.org/
 [aissac]: http://aissac.ro